starage/disk-age/README.md

-After downloading the disk-age.py file, you can import disk-age.Age module.
+After downloading the disk-age.py file, you can import disk-age.Age(alpha) module.
-Input an alpha value or alpha array or alpha list, you can get the corresponding disk age result.
+Input an alpha value or alpha array or alpha list.